Undergraduate Degree Program

 Bachelor of Arts

-The Undeclared program provides a pathway of study to all majors in Berklee Online’s bachelor of professional studies degree program.
+The Undeclared program provides a pathway of study to all majors in Berklee Online’s bachelor of arts degree program.
 Designed for students with limited or no previous college experience, you’ll have the expert guidance of an Academic Advisor on your journey toward earning a degree.
 In the Undeclared program, you’ll earn up to 45 credits that will automatically transfer into any one of Berklee Online’s degree majors, allowing you to begin your studies while having the freedom and time to decide on the major that is best suited to meet your educational and career goals.

 Things to Know When Considering the Undeclared Option